 To immerse yourself in the local wine country, stay among the vines at the Ponte Vineyard Inn, a 90-room boutique hotel built in the style of a Spanish mission, but with a luxuriously modern interior.
 Oversized rooms—many with balconies—offer views over the inn’s own 125-hectare vineyard.
-Wine is also the focus at South Coast Winery Resort & Spa, a 25-hectare property set among the peaceful vineyards east of town.
-Take in the view from one of the three-story tower’s 50 rooms, or get up close to the vines in one of the 76 villas.
+Wine is also the focus at South Coast Winery Resort & Spa, a 25-hectare property set among the peaceful vineyards to the east of town.
+Take in the view from one of the three-storey tower’s 50 rooms, or get up close to the vines in one of the 76 villas.
 Nearby, at Carter Estate Winery and Resort, you can watch hot-air balloons float over the vines from outside your bungalow suite—perhaps after a wine and food pairing in the tasting room.

 All the tenets of California cuisine—local, fresh, farm-to-table—are on full display in Temecula, which has easy access to local olives (and the resulting olive oil), dairy, and, of course, wine grapes.

 Any dining exploration should begin in the atmospheric Old Town.
 Sit under the pressed-tin ceiling or out on the patio of The Goat & Vine, where pizza is a specialty.
 Fresh ingredients come together in a delicious variety of pies, like the jalapeño-lime-carnitas or the steak-gorgonzola, baked in a stone-hearth oven.